AlexanderGTumanov/hep-th-rag/README.md

 2105.13367: present, rank =  438, score =  0.003125
 ```

 This represents a compromise that combines the strengths of both approaches.
 All papers move up in the rankings, while `2112.10569` only drops slightly.
-See the notebook for more detailed explanations and additional examples.
+See the notebook for more detailed explanations, additional examples, decoder outputs, and performance comparisons between encoder models.

----

-## Performance difference between models with and w/o positional encoding

-To our surprise, the model without positional encoding outperformed the one with it in the vast majority of tests.
-We hypothesize that this is because the inability to distinguish "cat on a mat" from "mat on a cat" matters little in a dual-encoder dense retrieval setup, where the task is semantic matching rather than word-order sensitivity.
-What matters more is the ability to recognize that "cat sits on a mat and licks his butt" and "while sitting on a mat, cat licks his butt" are semantically equivalent, and here the positional model systematically underperforms by pushing such phrases apart in embedding space.
-Positional encoding does offer one concrete benefit: it stabilizes training, making the model more robust to bad batches and producing noticeably less noisy loss curves.
-It also occasionally performs better on longer prompts containing highly positional word combinations, though achieving this typically requires the prompts to be deliberately engineered.

 ---